Peekmo/JsonPath/README.md

 JsonPath utility (XPath for JSON) for PHP based on **Stefan Goessner's** implementation : http://code.google.com/p/jsonpath/

+C php extension is in progress [here](https://github.com/Peekmo/php-ext-jsonpath), any help is welcome :)

 ## Documentation ##

 What is JsonPath ?
 What is the syntax ?
 Take a look to [Stefan Goessner's documentation](http://goessner.net/articles/JsonPath/)